pwncc/NoviOS/README.md

 identifier = fs.DriveInfo["identifier"] --prints the identification

 Info: Once a drive is loaded it will store its table in fs.DriveTable and its info in fs.DriveInfo

+# fs.scanBanks()
+scans for banks and stores them in fs.Drives

+# fs.list(path)
+lists a path and its containing files

+# fs.remove(path)
+self explanatory

+# fs.mkdir(path)
+Makes a directory.
+Does not make directories on the way to end point, you will have to make each directory manually

+# fs.isDir(path)
+Checks if path is a directory

+# fs.isFile(path)
+Checks if path is a file

+# fs.open(path)
+Returns a file functions folder.
+See below

+# File:

+# file.readAll()
+Returns the file completely

+# file.write(text)
+Overwrites the file to text.
+Does not save, needs flush() to save

+# file.append(text)
+Adds text to file.
+DOES NOT SKIP A LINE, DO IT YOURSELF LAZY

+# file.flush()
+Saves file!